thiagofregolao-blip/ClickOfertas01/replit.md

 ## Overview

 Panfleto Rápido is a web application that enables store owners to create digital flyers by managing products and automatically generating shareable promotional content.
-The system features two distinct frontend interfaces: an admin panel for store management and a public-facing flyer display.
+The system features two distinct frontend interfaces: an admin panel for store management and a public-facing flyer display with Instagram-style feed and intelligent search capabilities.
 Built as a full-stack TypeScript application, it uses React for the frontend, Express.js for the backend, and PostgreSQL with Drizzle ORM for data persistence.

 ## User Preferences